North Korea charges detained American with crime against state

 “In the process of investigation, evidence proving that he committed a crime against the DPRK was revealed.
 He admitted his crime,” the state news agency KCNA reported.

-In Washington, the U.S. State Department confirmed that an American citizen had been detained, but declined to provide further details.

-According to North Korean law, the punishment for hostile acts against the state is five to 10 years of hard labor.
+According to North Korean law, the punishment for hostile acts against the state is five to 10 years of hard labour.

 Kookmin Ilbo, a South Korean newspaper owned by an evangelical church, had said Bae had been arrested for carrying a computer hard disk which contained footage of North Korea executing defectors and dissidents.